 What Paperwork to Toss

-Toss any junk mail, old utility bills, envelopes, old warranties or anything that does not have sensitive information on it.
+Toss any junk mail, envelopes, old warranties or anything that does not have sensitive information on it.
 Make a habit of tossing these things right away to prevent build up of unnecessary paperwork on your desk.

 The trick to keeping your paperwork under control is to keep handling it as soon as it enters your home.
-Simply tossing the envelopes and junk mail, scanning, filing, and protecting your paperwork immediately lessens the amount of time you spend monthly straightening out your paperwork.
+Simply throwing out the envelopes and junk mail, scanning, filing, and protecting your paperwork immediately lessens the amount of time you spend monthly straightening out your paperwork.

 Do you have any tricks to keeping your paperwork under control?
 Leave a comment below, follow me on Pinterest, and pin this to your favorite organization boards.

 - 5 Smart Questions To Ask When Decluttering Your Home